 If your organization relies heavily on some or all of the following five workloads, you’re a prime candidate for hyperconverged infrastructure.

 Virtual Desktop Infrastructure (VDI)

-Tier 1 Workloads and Applications
+Tier 1 workloads and applications

-Businesses with Remote Workers and Branch Offices (ROBOs)
+Businesses with remote workers and branch offices (ROBOs)

-With HCI, you can keep your data consolidated and centralized in a primary location but still accessible to your employees if they’re working in your branch offices or at home.
+With hyperconverged infrastructure, you can keep your data consolidated and centralized in a primary location but still accessible to your employees if they work in your branch offices or at home.

-Application Development and Testing
+Application development and testing

 If you’d like to learn more about HCI and how Agisko can help you move forward on this path, please get in touch.